panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 ---
 title: "JSON Modules in JavaScript"
 description: "How to import JSON data directly into an ES module."
-published: "2021-12-01T12:00Z"
+published: "2021-12-03"
-modified: "2021-12-01T12:00Z"
+modified: "2021-12-03"
-thumbnail: "./images/cover-2.png"
+thumbnail: "./images/cover-3.png"
 slug: javascript-json-modules
 tags: ['javascript', 'json', 'module']
 recommended: ['fetch-with-json', 'ecmascript-modules-nodejs']
 type: post
 ---

-The ECMAScript modules system (`import` and `export` keywords) by default can import only JavaScript code of another module.
+The ECMAScript modules system (`import` and `export` keywords) by default can import only JavaScript code.

-What if you'd like to import data from a JSON file?
-It's often convenient to keep an application's configuration inside of a JSON file.
+But it's often convenient to keep an application's configuration inside of a JSON file, and as result, you might want to import a JSON file directly into an ES module.

-For a long time, importing JSON is supported by commonjs modules format.
+For a long time, importing JSON was supported by commonjs modules format.

 Fortunately, a new proposal at stage 3 named [JSON modules](https://github.com/tc39/proposal-json-modules) proposes a way to import JSON into an ES module.
 Let's see how JSON modules work.

 ## 1. Importing config.json

-You have a simple JSON file named `config.json` that contains useful config values of an application: the name and the current version.
+Let's start with a JSON file named `config.json` that contains useful config values of an application: the name and the current version.

 ```json
 {